DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Reference may collaborate some of this information"],
-    notes: ["We’ve allowed people to include volunteering roles that don't involve kids – this could be clearer though."]
+    notes: ["We’ve allowed people to include volunteering roles that don't involve kids – this needs to be clearer."]
   }
 }) }}